Resources for Faculty and Staff

 You are not expected to be an expert on sexual violence, but you can play a huge role in directing the student to experts who can provide advocacy and support.

-The Office of Sexual and Relationship Violence Support Services (SRVSS Office) can assist the student with connecting to campus and community resources.
-Additionally, the SRVSS Office ensures that students are aware of their rights and options for reporting and seeking support from the University community.
+The Center for Sexual and Relationship Violence Support Services (SRVSS) can assist the student with connecting to campus and community resources.
+Additionally, SRVSS ensures that students are aware of their rights and options for reporting and seeking support from the University community.

-All Kent State University employees are REQUIRED to report any instance of sexual harassment or misconduct to the Title IX Coordinator or a Deputy Coordinator, and in the case of sexual assault, to the police.
-Reporting Guidelines and Mandates
+All Kent State University employees are REQUIRED to notify the Title IX Coordinator or a Deputy Coordinator of any instance of sexual harassment or misconduct, and in the case of sexual assault, to the police.

 Along with the information outlined above, additional resources regarding students in distress are available at Step Up Speak Out.